ukmadlz/lazarus-devtalks-2018/slides/we-ll-me-and-iulia-are.md

-#  Well me and Iulia are
+#  Well me and Julia are